-How do you deal with the situation, where you feel there is emotional and verbal abuse being directed at you within your marriage?
-And how do you know if it isn’t just a “normal” matter of one spouse disagreeing with the other?
+How do you deal with the situation, where you feel that verbal abuse is being thrown at you within your marriage?
+And how do you know if this isn’t just a “normal” matter of one spouse disagreeing with the other?
+Plus, there is also the matter of emotional abuse.
+There’s no doubt that both of these are destructive for you and your marriage relationship.

-One thing we try to do here at Marriage Missions is to persevere in hunting for information that will best help you to understand the different aspects of marriage you are dealing with.
-This way you can approach each marital situation prayerfully and carefully, and well educated, led by our Wonderful Counselor, the Holy Spirit, to do what He shows you is best.
+One thing we do here at Marriage Missions is to hunt for information that will best help spouses to understand the different aspects of marriage.
+This way each marital situation can be approached prayerfully, carefully, and better educated.
+The goal is to be led by our Wonderful Counselor, the Holy Spirit, to do what He shows is best.

 He guides the humble in what is right